 We further derived the design requirements of \toolName{} based on the design space, previous research on augmented video and online learning~\cite{chen2021augmenting,zhou2024conceptthread,shi2015vismooc}, and weekly meetings with two domain experts (E1 \& E2, consistent with expert interviews) over the past 5 months.
-Notably, our design targets standard desktop environments because most current MOOC platforms are mainly accessed by online learners via computers.
+Notably, the experts' insights were grounded in systematic observations of learner behaviors from discussion forums and post-class feedback throughout their teaching experience.
+Besides, our design targets standard desktop environments because most current MOOC platforms are mainly accessed by online learners via computers.
 Ultimately, we grouped them into three categories: for explanatory purposes ( \raisebox{-1.6mm}{ } ), for exploratory purposes ( \raisebox{-1.6mm}{ } ) and for both explanatory and exploratory purposes ( \raisebox{-1.5mm}{ } ).

-\begin{enumerate}[label=\textbf{R\arabic*},leftmargin=*] \item \raisebox{-1.5mm}{ } \textbf{Provide an overview of concepts and enable real-time tracking.} Existing analyses of learning content~\cite{zhou2024conceptthread,schwab2016booc} often provide an overview of concepts as the initial step in learning.
-Additionally, augmented videos commonly employ \textit{Highlight} effects for real-time augmentation~\cite{chen2021augmenting,chen2023iball}.
-Therefore, E1 believed that enabling learners to understand the general course content and tracking the concept they are currently learning is the most basic augmentation that MOOC video learning should have.
+\begin{enumerate}[label=\textbf{R\arabic*},leftmargin=*] \item \raisebox{-1.5mm}{ } \textbf{Provide an overview of concepts and enable real-time tracking.} Existing analyses of learning content~\cite{zhou2024conceptthread,schwab2016booc} provide concept overviews as the initial learning step, and augmented videos commonly employ \textit{Highlight} effects for real-time augmentation~\cite{chen2021augmenting,chen2023iball}.
+E1 observed that learners frequently posted forum questions like ``\textit{where are we in the course?}'' and post-class feedback confirmed that nearly 70\% of learners reported difficulty tracking course structure.
+Thus, enabling learners to understand general course content and track their current concept is the most fundamental MOOC video augmentation.

-\item \raisebox{-1.5mm}{ } \textbf{Display elements that describe the concept.} According to our design space, concepts have a variety of representations, explicitly displaying this information can help learners quickly access concept-related material, and the concept demonstration flow.
-This is crucial for promoting self-perceived learning.
+\item \raisebox{-1.5mm}{ } \textbf{Display elements that describe the concept.} According to our design space, concepts have a variety of representations.
+E1 noted learners' common forum complaints about difficulty locating ``\textit{which slide had that example,}'' and mentioned frequently ``\textit{need pausing to find specific content.}'' Explicitly displaying this information can help learners quickly access concept-related material and the concept demonstration flow, which is crucial for promoting self-perceived learning.

 \item \raisebox{-1.5mm}{ } \textbf{Show the relationship between concepts and enable rapid navigation.} Experts agree that the relationships between concepts are the most critical elements to understanding the course. ``\textit{Learners' exploration in courses is often guided by relationships, it's important to demonstrate these relationships and provide interactive navigation,}'' E2 commented.
 E1 echoed this, highlighting the significance of interactive video navigation.